BrendonHenrique/WeCalMedUmiV2/README.md

 Everything updating in real time into graphic.

-- This project was been created using Maven web archetype project using Java Servlets , Java Server Pages , JSP Standard Tag Library , HTML , CSS.
+- This project was been created using Maven web archetype project using Java Servlets , Java Server Pages , JSP Standard Tag Library , HTML , CSS and Chart.JS API.